luizbgomide/sovereign/spells.md

 The mage must focus to share the beast’s senses, requiring a Main Action and leaving the mage unable to act physically while so focused.
 The spell lasts until the mage releases the beast, it is dispelled, or it is cast again.

 ### Create Illusion - Level 1
-The mage creates a phantasmal seeming at a visible location within 100 feet per caster level.
-The illusion can occupy a number of 10-foot cubes equal to the caster’s level and can include visual, audible, olfactory, and even tactile elements.
+The mage creates a illusion at a visible location within 100 feet per caster level.
+The illusion can occupy a number of 10-foot cubes equal to the caster’s level and can fool sight, hearing, smell, and even touch.

-If onlookers have no reason to believe the illusion is false, they will unconsciously move and perceive so as to conform to its apparent physical qualities, halting before walls, reeling from imagined blows, and seeing their clothing burnt by phantasmal flames.
+If onlookers have no reason to believe the illusion is false, they will unconsciously conform to its apparent physical qualities, halting before walls, reeling from imagined blows, and seeing their clothing burnt by illusory flames.
 The illusion will behave and act on its own in accordance with the caster’s intentions for it, but it cannot go more than a hundred feet from where it was conjured.

-Phantasmal monsters fight with the caster’s hit bonus, do 1d8 damage, have AC 10, and vanish if struck.
+Illusory monsters fight with the caster’s hit bonus, do 1d8 damage, have AC 10, and vanish if struck.
 There can be no more than one active illusionary attacker per two caster levels.
-Foes brought to zero hit points fall unconscious and wake up ten minutes later with 1 hit point.
+Foes brought to zero HP fall unconscious and wake up ten minutes later with 1 HP.

 Creatures convinced the illusion is false can make a Mental saving throw each round to reject its psychic influences, becoming immune to its effects.
 The illusion lasts until dispelled, the caster drops it, or this spell is cast again.